-To participate in this study abroad program, you must be in good academic, conduct, and financial standing, complete required prerequisite courses, and have a minimum GPA of 2.5.
+To participate in this study abroad program, you must be in good academic and conduct standing, complete required prerequisite courses, and have a minimum GPA of 2.5.
 If you fail to maintain these eligibility requirements, your participation may be cancelled.

-Registration at UW-Eau Claire
+Registration at UW-Eau Claire Do not register for classes at UW-Eau Claire for the semester you will be abroad.
+The semester before your program departs, CIE staff will work with the Registration Office to enroll you in the USAC-France program under a temporary course number (INTA 309-Lyon or INTA 303-Pau) for

-Do not register for classes at UW-Eau Claire for the semester you will be abroad.
-The semester before your program departs, CIE staff will work with the Registration Office to enroll you in the USAC-France program under a temporary course number (INTA 301-Pau).
-This temporary registration will appear on your billing statements.
+12 credits.
+This temporary registration for 12 credits will appear on your billing statements.
 You do not need to complete any other registration at UW-Eau Claire.
-Once your grade report from USAC arrives, your Pau classes, credits, and grades will be posted on your UW-Eau Claire transcript.
-The INTA 301-Pau registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
+Once your grade report from USAC arrives, your Lyon or Pau classes, credits, and grades will be posted on your UW-Eau Claire transcript.
+The INTA 309-Lyon or INTA 303-Pau registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
 However, the INTA credit units will be removed and the INTA course will not be graded.